• Home

 • There is blood in the vomit.
 Blood indicates irritation or damage to the stomach or esophagus that needs treatment.

-• Your cat seems lethargic or is showing other signs of distress like loss of appetite, diarrhea, or stomach pain.
-These can be indicators of a blockage or other serious problem.
+• Your cat seems lethargic or shows other signs of distress like loss of appetite, diarrhea, or stomach pain.
+These can be indicators of a blockage or other serious problems.

 • The vomit has a strange odor.
 Unusual smells can signify the presence of toxins, parasites, or other abnormalities.